apollographql/apollo/docs/source/tutorial/client.md

 ---
 title: "5.
 Connect your API to a client"
-description: Connect your graph API to a client
+description: Connect your graph API to a React frontend
 ---

 The next step after building your graph API is to present and manage the data on a client.
 In this section, you'll learn how to build a UI that consumes our graph API's data with Apollo.